-- The ratios related to results correspond to annualized quarterly nominal cash flows. - The Solvency, Liquidity and Leverage ratios are stated in number of times. - The ICAP figures were not approved by the Central Bank, only Q4 2015 figure has been approved, since the Central Bank used to approve only the ICAP.
-Beginning October 2015 ICAP is rated.
+- The ratios related to results correspond to annualized quarterly nominal cash flows. - The Solvency, Liquidity and Leverage ratios are stated in number of times.

 (19) Comprehensive risk management (unaudited)-

 Certain figures and/or percentages calculated and presented in this note can be slightly different compared to the same figures or percentages reported in any other note to the financial statements due to the rounding of figures.